gahan-corporation/wyatt/docs/cla/corporate/versada.md

 Lithuania, 2016-02-17

-Versada agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Versada agrees to the terms of the Gerp Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this declaration.